 Siberian Size And Weight

-Their thick double coat, tenacity, and power served this breed well in the 1800s and early 1900s making them perfect sled dogs.
-Being smaller and more agile than their larger cousins the Alaskan Malamute, they soon dominated the sled dog scene and excelled in sled dog racing.
+Their thick double coat, tenacity, and power served this breed well in the 1800s and early 1900s, making them perfect sled dogs.
+Being smaller and more agile than their larger cousins, the Alaskan Malamute soon dominated the sled dog scene and excelled in sled dog racing.

-Their coats come in a variety of colors and color combinations that requires regular brushing and they can wind up with light blue, green, or brown eyes.
+Their coats come in various colors and color combinations that require regular brushing, and they can wind up with light blue, green, or brown eyes.
 Some can even have a combination of eye colors- one eye blue and the other green or brown.

 Siberian Husky Temperament

 According to the American Kennel Club, the Siberian Husky is deemed loyal, outgoing, and mischievous.
-They are pack animals to a certain degree and are often good with other dogs.
+They are packed animals to a certain degree and are often good with other dogs.

-Small animals should be on the lookout though, as Huskies often will opt to chase them due to an intact prey drive.
+However, small animals should be on the lookout, as Huskies often opt to chase them due to an intact prey drive.

 Exercise Requirements of the Siberian Husky

-This is a very high-energy breed, that requires a couple of hours of exercise per day.
+This very high-energy breed requires a couple of hours of exercise per day.
 With enough of this high energy level expelled, the Husky will be less prone to get itself into trouble around the house.

 Key Differences between the Alaskan Klee Kai and Siberian Husky